Camino Primitivo de Santiago (Stage 2) – 5 nights

 Shortening options always available with local taxis (travelling with luggage not an option as these transfers are by carrier).

 GPX file available for handheld GPS or smartphone App for complete route.

 Important note: Times given for each day are walking times for an “average” walker and exclude stops.
 “CUSs” stands for “Cumulative Uphill Stretches” and measures the aggregated ascents in each day, expressed in metres of climb.
 See “Walk Grading” for more information.

 When to go?

 Best months to walk: May, June, September, October

 Other possible months: April, July, August, November

 The shorter option from Lugo to Santiago can be done into the middle of November; the weather in the Asturian Hills limits the walking season for the rest of the walk as shown below.
 We recommend May-June for flowers and October for autumn colour and pleasant walking conditions.
 July and August should be avoided as it can be very hot and the crowd of boisterous pilgrims may overwhelm.
-Try to be in Santiago on a Friday evening to enjoy the pilgrims’ service in the cathedral, when the Botafumeiro is in full swing.
+Try to be in Santiago on a Friday evening to enjoy the pilgrims’ service in the cathedral, and when the Botafumeiro might be in full swing.
 Use the calendar below to see in more detail the best times to walk.